mgenty/UCI-HAR-Data-Project/CodeBook.md

   - activity : The Activity To Which The Motion Relates Performed By The Subject.

-    - There Were 6 Activities Performed By The Subjects In The Study:
+    - There Were 6 Activities Performed By The Subjects In The Study.

-      - walking
+      - 1) walking
-      - walking_upstairs
+      - 2) walking_upstairs
-      - walking_downstairs
+      - 3) walking_downstairs
-      - sitting
+      - 4) sitting
-      - standing
+      - 5) standing
-      - laying
+      - 6) laying

   - motion : The mean And std Measurements Of Interest For Each Activity Performed By Each Subject.

-    - Of The 561 Variables, Only The 66 That Ended With mean() Or std() In The Original Dataset Were Selected For The Summary Dataset (Listed In Alphabetical Order):
+    - Of The 561 Variables, Only The 66 That Ended With mean() Or std() In The Original Dataset Were Selected For The Summary Dataset.
+Please Note That The Variables Are Listed In Alphabetical Order.
+Detailed Information About The Nature And Meaning Of These Variables Can Be Found At The UCI Web Site And The README.txt File That Comes With The HAR Dataset Zip File From This Web Site.

       - fBodyAcc-mean-X
       - fBodyAcc-mean-Y